softwareQinc/qpp/README.md

 	    export DYLD_LIBRARY_PATH=$DYLD_LIBRARY_PATH:"/Applications/MATLAB_R2014b.app/bin/maci64"; ./qpp

 Otherwise, you will get a runtime error like `dyld: Library not loaded: @rpath/libmat.dylib`

-- If your compiler does not support OpenMP, disable it in your build, as the linker may not find `gomp` library.

 - `Makefiles.examples` and `CMakeLists.txt` are provided for convenience.
 The final version of the library will consist only of header files, and it is the user's responsability to create an appropriate build system.